sterlzbd/roda/README.md

 is available via the `response` method.

-The request object is an instance of a subclass of Rack::Request that uses Sinuba::RequestMethods, and the response object is an instance of a subclass of Rack::Response that uses Sinuba::ResponseMethods.
+The request object is an instance of a subclass of Rack::Request with some additional methods, and the response object is an instance of a subclass of Rack::Response with some additional methods.

-If you want to access the `env` hash for the request, it is available via `r.env`.

-If you want to extend the request and response objects with additional modules, you can do so via plugins.
+If you want to extend the request and response objects with additional modules, you can do so via plugins, see below.

 Pollution
 ---------